apple-fritter/flowmark/tests/testdocs/testdoc.expected.plain.md

 "Hello," he said!
 "What's... your specialty?" he enquired (in an idle tone).

+He read the multiline quote: "This is line one and this is line two and finally line three."
+It was beautiful.

+She whispered 'Remember this important message' softly.

 Cas' surprise at John's question hung over them both for a brief moment, like a thinly disguised sack of potatoes.
 "From 2002-2004 I specialized in the Sarbanes-Oxley Act (Pub.L.
 107–204, 116 Stat.
 745, enacted July 30, 2002), which was known (in the House)